A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: What about opers in positive characteristic?

-For example, if the underlying curve $X$ is as introduced at the beginning of the Introduction, then the dormant $\mfs \mfl_2$-opers on $X$ correspond, in a certain sense, to a certain type of Frobenius-destabilized vector bundles of rank $2$ (cf. ~\cite{O1}, \S\,4, Proposition 4.2).
-This correspondence gives us an approach to understand the Verschibung map between the moduli space of semistable bundles.
-Also, it follows from work of S. Mochizuki, F. Liu, and B. Osserman (cf. ~\cite{Mzk2}, ~\cite{LO}, ~\cite{Wak2}) that there is a relationship between combinatorics concerning rational polytopes (and spin networks) and geometry of the moduli stack of dormant $\mfs \mfl_2$-opers.
+There are some other aspects of dormant opers.
+For example, dormant $\mfs \mfl_2$-opers on a proper smooth curve correspond, via Cartier descent, to a certain type of Frobenius-destabilized vector bundles of rank $2$ (cf. ~\cite{O1}, \S\,4, Proposition 4.2).
+This correspondence gives us an approach to understanding the generalized Verschiebung map on the moduli space of rank $2$ semistable bundles.
+Indeed, in the case of genus $2$ curves, we can compute (cf. ~\cite{O3}, \S\,1, Theorem 1.2) the degree of this rational map by using the fact that the set of points classifying such bundles in this moduli space coincides with the undefined locus.
+Also, results by S. Mochizuki, F. Liu, and B. Osserman (cf. ~\cite{Mzk2}, ~\cite{LO}, ~\cite{Wak2}) provide an interesting connection with the combinatorics of convex rational polytopes, as well as edge-colored graphs, and the geometry of moduli spaces classifying dormant $\mfs \mfl_2$-opers.

-For another example, the sheaf of locally exact differentials on $X$ may be obtained (cf. ~\cite{Ray1}, Remark 4.1.2) as the sheaf of horizontal sections of a certain dormant $\mfs \mfl_{(p-1)}$-oper twisted by an integrable line bundle (or, in other words, a certain $\mr{GL}_{(p-1)}$-oper (cf. Definition \ref{y0108} (i)) with vanishing $p$-curvature).
-It has remarkable features, as well as profound importance.
-Indeed, the theta divisor associated to this bundle (cf. ~\cite{Ray1}, Theorem 4.1.1) gives information on the fundamental group of the underlying curve.
+As another example, the sheaf of locally exact $1$-forms on $X$ may be obtained (cf. ~\cite{Ray1}, Remark 4.1.2) as the sheaf of horizontal sections of a certain dormant $\mfs \mfl_{(p-1)}$-oper twisted by a flat line bundle, i.e., a certain $\mr{GL}_{(p-1)}$-oper (cf. Definition \ref{y0108}, (i)) with vanishing $p$-curvature.
+This specific object is of importance because the theta divisor associated to this bundle (cf. ~\cite{Ray1}, Theorem 4.1.1) gives information on the fundamental group of the underlying curve.
 It leads us to the sort of phenomena studied in anabelian geometry for hyperbolic curves in positive characteristic (cf. ~\cite{PS}, ~\cite{Ray2}, ~\cite{Tam1}, ~\cite{Tam2}).
-(But, we note that the phenomena studied in the cited references is mostly related to the theta divisor of a certain vector bundle and not based on properties of the oper structure on this bundle.)
+(But, we should note that the phenomena studied in the cited references are mostly related to the associated theta divisor and not based on properties of the oper structure on it.)

-Thus, dormant $\mfg$-opers occur naturally in mathematics, and hence, the following natural question relevant to such objects may arise: \begin{quote}\textit{Can one calculate explicitly the number of dormant $\mfg$-opers on a general curve?} \end{quote}